 Unfortunately, research suggests as many as 80% of people don’t get enough magnesium in their diet.
 How much do you need?
 Men need between 400 and 420 milligrams of magnesium in their diet each day while women need around 320 milligrams.
 If you eat lots of processed foods, you’re more likely to be magnesium deficient since processing strips away magnesium.
 People who have low stomach acid or who take certain medications are also at higher risk for low magnesium levels.

-Another reason magnesium deficiency is so common is because so many people take calcium supplements.
+Another reason magnesium deficiency is so common is that so many people take calcium supplements.
 Too much calcium can interfere with magnesium absorption and alter the balance between the two minerals.
 Getting enough magnesium is just as important as calcium in your diet, and most people get far more of one than they do the other.

 The Best Sources of Magnesium

 Some of the best sources of magnesium are unrefined grains, nuts, and legumes.
 Lentils, tofu, split peas, cashews, almonds, and bran are especially rich in this mineral that’s essential for good health.
 Green, leafy vegetables like kale, mustard greens, collard greens, and spinach are other good sources.
 Unfortunately, some magnesium is lost when foods are prepared at high temperatures.
 That’s why it’s a good idea to get some magnesium from raw foods like nuts.
-Caffeine-containing beverages and alcohol can also cause loss of magnesium.
+Caffeine-containing beverages and alcohol can also cause a loss of magnesium.

 The Bottom Line?